Immortal Man: DC Rebirth version

 Since DC Rebirth, Klarn does not reincarnate into new bodies.
 Instead, an encounter with a strange meteorite leaves him ageless and invulnerable to harm.
 In this continuity, Klarn can also share immortality but not his invulnerability, meaning those he bestows with power are untouched by age or disease (the traditional definition of immortality) but can still be killed by physical injury and other outside factors.

 Caden Park, the new "Immortal Man" after Klarn, possesses telepathy.
 While wearing the device known as "blood mask", Caden can access the skills and memories of all fallen Immortal Men of the House of Action.

-In other media

-In the shared Arrowverse of the CW network's DCTV shows, elements of Immortal Man's story are given to Hawkman and Hawkgirl as well as Rip Hunter, all of whom are sworn enemies of Vandal Savage in this version of events.